 - Revisions of crude oil and natural gas proved reserves are considered prospectively in the calculation of depreciation.
 Revisions in estimates of reserves are performed at least once a year.
-Additionally, estimates of reserves are audited by independent petroleum engineers as of the end of each year. - Costs related to hydrocarbon wells abandonment obligations are capitalized along with the related assets, and are depreciated using the unit-of-production method.
+Additionally, estimates of reserves are audited by independent petroleum engineers on a three-year rotation plan. - Costs related to hydrocarbon wells abandonment obligations are capitalized along with the related assets, and are depreciated using the unit-of-production method.
 As compensation, a liability is recognized for this concept at the estimated value of the discounted payable amounts.